FullExpression/confusion-matrix/projects/confusion-matrix/README.md

 *You can find all npm package versions [here](https://github.com/FullExpression/confusion-matrix/packages/630932/versions)*.

+**Important Note**: This library has dependency to [@fullexpression/confusion-matrix-stats](https://github.com/FullExpression/confusion-matrix-stats).
+Make sure this package is install as well (you can check on `node_modules/@fullexpression/confusion-matrix-stats`).

 ## 👩‍💻 How to use it

 1. Import the `ConfusionMatrixModule` angular module in your application: